 The Pyrros Papers, a collection on the anti-junta struggle dealing with the colonels' coup and the dictatorship in Greece from 1967-1974 and efforts to affect U.S. policy, were donated by James G. "Jim" Pyrros to the Labadie Collection of Social and Political Protest Literature, University of Michigan Hatcher Graduate Library Special Collections on December 19, 2000.
-The collection consists of four 2 x 4 foot boxes of files in chronological order dating from the early 1960s to the end of 1975.
+The collection consists of four 2 foot x 4 foot boxes of files in chronological order dating from the early 1960s to the end of 1975.

 James G. Pyrros was born in Detroit on 3/10/28.
 He has been active in politics since 1949.
-He is a U.S. army veteran with service in Korea-including time with the American liaison detachment to the Greek Expeditionary Force; formerly an assistant attorney general in Michigan; administrative assistant in Washington, D.C. for Congressman Lucien N. Nedzi (D.-Michigan) for 19 years (1961-1980).
+He is a U.S. Army veteran with service in Korea-including time with the American liaison detachment to the Greek Expeditionary Force; formerly an assistant attorney general in Michigan; administrative assistant in Washington, D.C. for Congressman Lucien N. Nedzi (D.-Michigan) for 19 years (1961-1980).
 He worked in the legal department, Detroit Edison (1981-1992).
 He is also a book collector.
 Mr. Pyrros involved himself in the anti-junta effort for the entire 1967-1974 period, with extensive contact-and participation-with most of the American and Greek players.

 Mr Pyrros responded to a series of questions: